Onaeem26/Drag-DropDownload/README.md

 - Populating a UITableView with simple model class and then using UITableViewDragDelegate to get the ball rolling.
 - Making a UIView a drop destination for the drag items using UIDropInteractionDelegate.
 - Counting the number of items dropped on the destination view / and using UIDropInteractionDelegate methods.

+Coming up next:
+- Using custom model class using NSItemProviderWriting / NSItemProviderReading
+- Using URLSession to download the dropped data on the UIView.